maxcountryman/flask-uploads/docs/index.rst

 Configuration
 =============
-If you're just deploying an application that uses Flask-Uploads, you can customize its behavior extensively from the application's configuration.
+If you're just deploying an application that uses Flask-Reuploaded, you can customize its behavior extensively from the application's configuration.
 Check the application's documentation or source code to see how it loads its configuration.